 For Individual Retirement, premiums primarily represent amounts received on life-contingent payout annuities.
-Premiums remained flat in the three- and six-month periods ended June 30, 2019 compared to the same periods in the prior year.
+Premiums decreased slightly in the first quarter of 2019 compared to the same period in the prior year.

 Premiums and deposits is a non-GAAP financial measure that includes, in addition to direct and assumed premiums, deposits received on investment-type annuity contracts, FHLB funding agreements and mutual funds under administration.